 Political vs economic influence

-Political influence involves shaping the domestic and foreign policies of other nations through diplomacy, alliances, or coercion
+Political influence means shaping the domestic and foreign policies of other nations through diplomacy, alliances, or coercion.
+A dominant state might back certain political leaders, push for favorable treaty terms, or use its vote in international organizations to steer outcomes.

-Economic influence entails using trade, investment, aid, or sanctions to create dependence and compliance from other countries
+Economic influence involves using trade, investment, aid, or sanctions to create dependence and compliance.
+A country that controls access to key markets or resources can effectively dictate terms to smaller economies.

 Formal vs informal control

-Formal control involves direct rule or annexation of territories, such as in colonial empires (British Raj in India)
+- Formal control involves direct rule or annexation of territories, as seen in colonial empires like the British Raj in India.
+The dominant power governs the territory outright.

-Informal control relies on indirect means of influence, such as puppet governments, client states, or economic dominance (US influence in Latin America)
+- Informal control relies on indirect means: puppet governments, client states, or economic dominance.
+US influence over much of Latin America during the 20th century is a classic example.

 Historical examples of spheres of influence